-Maybe you’re moving, thinking about buying a boat, or need to haul something across town, and now you have to figure out how to accomplish getting the trailer hooked to your vehicle.
+Maybe you’re moving, thinking about buying a boat, or need to haul something across town, and now you have to figure out how to hook up the trailer to your vehicle.
 Hooking up a trailer to a hitch isn’t necessarily a task everyone knows how to do.

-It’s not a difficult process, but there are a handful of things you need to know before you can be comfortable pulling a large load behind your vehicle.
+It’s not a difficult process, but you need to know a handful of things before you can be comfortable pulling a large load behind your vehicle.
 We’re here to save the day with a step-by-step guide on hooking up a trailer to a hitch.
 Our tutorial will have you hauling trailers like a seasoned pro.

 Before You Start